NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 Below shows part of the relevant Note to sales teams.
 There is no indication that the company is capable of fixing it yet.

-Do not use the AC Cradle with a central monitor
+Do not link the AC Cradle to a central monitor

 The Philips IntelliVue MMS X2